-So one of my YouTube friends, fantastic channel all about mobile livestreaming.
+One of my YouTube friends, fantastic channel all about mobile livestreaming.
 He’s the audio guy.
 He knows everything about sound.
-So check out his channel.
+Check out his channel.
 Pete, great to see you here.
 Jasmin.
 Hi, Jasmin.
 Nice to see you here as well.
 Jade starr.

 Thank you.
 Hausa films, “The horizontal bars are a nice touch”.
 I think so too.
 I really liked them.
 I really liked this retro loop because that’s how I’m feeling at the moment I’m liking the neon feel that, you know, we’re seeing everywhere.
 But the other one that I really liked that you’ve probably seen on my live streams is the, let’s just put it on.

 Let’s just put it on, these round frames.
-So I really like these ones as well, because I like the pink.
+I really like these ones as well, because I like the pink.
 I don’t know why.
 I just liked the pink in them, but it’s really usually between this one and like this one.
-So let’s leave that there for now.
+Let’s leave that there for now.

 Okay.
 Pete John says, “I seriously need to check out Dee’s templates”.

 Yeah, you do Pete because you also get one for free being part of his membership.
-So, hit him up for that.
-So make sure you check that out.
-So, if you go to the link, which Dave dropped in the actual chat, and it’s also in the description as well, streamer templates.
+Hit him up for that.
+Make sure you check that out.
+If you go to the link, which Dave dropped in the actual chat, and it’s also in the description as well, streamer templates.

 I really liked that he simplified them, right?
 Because you can’t get streamer templates from bunch of sites.
 The problem with streamer templates is they’re very orientated towards gamers.
 I have got nothing against gamers, but you know, not everyone is a gamer.

 A lot of people want to use live streaming being for content creation outside of gaming.
-So Dee’s done it specifically for us as creators who are not necessarily streaming.
-So that’s why I really, really love them.
+Dee’s done it specifically for us as creators who are not necessarily streaming.
+That’s why I really, really love them.
 Jasmin says, “Nice”.

 HausaFilms says, “Great nod to Beyonce’s”.
 I like that you saw that little touch there as the guest enter.
 Pete’s says, “I’m convinced.
 Need to level up my overlay game”.
 Pete, I don’t think you have any excuses anymore, especially now that you’re entitled to one for free from Dee, so definitely hit up Dee for your free template.
 And, they’re so easy to use.

 Hey, Moe Savings.
 Nice to see you here.
 Gary Hubbs says, hi to Pete Johns.
 Everyone’s in chat.
-So pineapple on a pizza.
+Pineapple on a pizza.
 Yes, HausaFilms.
 We can be friends.
 You’re cool.
 Dave Pearl also says, “Pineapples” Yep.
 We can definitely be friends as well.

 And that’s good because we are married.
 Pete John says, “I have legit ordered a cheese and pineapple pizza.”
 Pete, you’ve always been cool in my books, but now you just got like even cooler.
 I don’t know how you could get even cooler and you just proved that it is actually possible, so, okay.